abhishek-isentia/Competency-Test/Data-Engineer-Test.md

 # Intructions

-- Please use Compose for storing the results of the scrape the following challenge
+- Please use hosted MongoDB at [Compose](https://compose.io/) for storing the results of the scraped documents
 - Candidate should put their test results on a public code repository hosted on Github
 - Once test is completed please share the Github repository URL to hiring team so they can review your work
+- You are building a backend application and no UI is required, input can be provided using a configuration file or command line

 # Challenge - News Content Collect and Store